AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

 when parts of the testing code is implemented with ``separate`` subunits in Ada.

+The sources for the following example can be found under the `share/examples/gnatcoverage/doc/subunits/` directory of the GNATDAS distribution.

 The dummy example below shows a possible organization of this kind, with a ``Data_Processing`` package to be tested which contains a ``Test`` procedure declared as a ``separate`` entity::